giantswarm/retagger/README.md

   https://circleci.com/api/v2/project/gh/giantswarm/retagger/pipeline
 ```

-The copies in the Aliyun registry are not signed; the images renamed through
+The copies in the Aliyun registry are not signed, and neither are the Trivy
-`retagger run` ([renamed images](#renamed-images)) are not signed yet either.
+vulnerability databases the `retag-image-name` jobs copy: OCI artifacts no pod
-Mirrors in the Docker schema 1 manifest format (a few images from before 2019,
+runs.
+Mirrors in the Docker schema 1 manifest format (a few images from before
-`etcd:v3.3` for one) cannot carry a cosign signature at all; `retagger sign`
+2019, `etcd:v3.3` for one) cannot carry a cosign signature at all; `retagger
-reports them as unsignable and moves on.
+sign` reports them as unsignable and moves on.

 ## Image list formats